Our mission is to promote healthy lifestyles and landscapes through hands-on education about growing and eating healthy food.

 Our vision is of healthy people, connected to their food, each other, and the natural environment.

-Description of FarmCommon Roots Urban Farm is a community farm in downtown Halifax, established in 2012.
-On 2 acres of land we have 175 plots rented by community members, common areas open to the public, and a market garden where we grow vegetables and flowers for donation and sale.
+Description of FarmCommon Roots Urban Farm is a community farm in downtown Halifax, established in 2012 as an interim land use.
+On 2 acres of land we have 195 plots rented by community members, common areas open to the public, and a market garden where we grow vegetables and flowers for donation and sale.
 We are located on hospital land and are a project of Partners for Care, the QEII Health Sciences Auxiliary.

 The market garden is the heart of the farm where we grow produce for donation, wholesale and retail.